 promoting the success of the Company for the benefit of the Company's members, long-term consequences, maintaining a reputation for high standards, interests of employees.

-Shareholder, Employees, Customers, Community and Environment.
+Key stakeholders impacted/interested: Shareholder, Employees, Customers, Community and Environment.

 Disposal of US minority interests